ForgeRock/appAuthHelper/README.md

 In order to obtain those tokens, the browser operates as an OIDC Relying Party (RP).
 It initiates a PKCE-based authorization code flow to the OpenID Provider (OP), the completion of which results in fresh tokens.
 The difficulty is that this flow normally involves a very noticeable and jarring redirection of the browser.
 Sometimes, that is unavoidable - when the user isn't currently logged into the OP, then they have to do so.
 But if the user has a valid session within the OP (and if they have already granted consent for the scopes this RP is asking for) then that obvious redirection shouldn't be necessary.

 To make the interaction between the RP and the OP more smooth, this library is designed to hide most of it from your application code.
-To do this, it uses a hidden iframe and a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
+To do this, it uses a hidden iframe and an "[identity proxy](./service_workers.md)".
 When the user has an active OP session, the hidden iframe will silently obtain the tokens - there is no obvious browser redirection involved.
-When your application code makes a request to a resource server, the service worker will intercept that request and add the appropriate access token to the request.
+When your application code makes a request to a resource server, the identity proxy will intercept that request and add the appropriate access token to the request.
 This allows your SPA to worry much less about token management and instead focus on the business logic associated with the resource server APIs.

 Each resource server your application wants to work with should use a unique access token.
 This is considered the best practice, as it limits the exposure of scopes to only those resource servers which ought to be using them.
 AppAuthHelper automates this best practice - for each resource server you declare, a unique access token (with the appropriate scopes) will be requested.
-The service worker will find the appropriate token for your request and automatically include it.
+The identity proxy will find the appropriate token for your request and automatically include it.

-In the case when your request fails because the access token has expired, the service worker will automatically attempt to obtain a fresh access token and then retry the request with that fresh token.
+In the case when your request fails because the access token has expired, the identity proxy will automatically attempt to obtain a fresh access token and then retry the request with that fresh token.
 This can be detected when the resource server responds with a `www-authenticate` header along with an `error=invalid_token` detail.
 If this happens while the user still has a valid session within the OP, a new access token can be silently obtained using the iframe.
 This is essentially the process described in https://tools.ietf.org/html/rfc6750#section-3.1:

 > invalid_token
 >     The access token provided is expired, revoked, malformed, or